-There aren’t very many recipes that can boast “2 ingredients” and taste better than fall off the bone baby back ribs smothered in sweet, sticky Thai chili sauce, which by the way, isn’t really all that spicy despite the name.
+There aren’t very many recipes that can boast “2 ingredients” and taste better than fall off the bone Tender Baby Back Ribs, smothered in sweet, sticky Thai chili sauce.
+Which by the way, isn’t really all that spicy despite the name.

 This technique can be used with ANY type of barbeque sauce.
 If you want, you can also use a dry rub instead of the salt and pepper.